mr-Arturio/time-travel-phone/README.md

 ```

+## For the Hook
+Do this (Pi power OFF):
+- White wire → GND row on the Cobbler (not the rail):
+Find a T-Cobbler pin labeled GND.
+Put the F wire into the same 5-hole row as that GND pin (so F is directly on ground).
+Do not use the +/– rails for this step.
+- Black wire + 1 kΩ → #13 row (- or any #number, inner rows only, ):
+- Pick any empty inner row (not the rails).
+Put Black in one hole of that row.
+- Put one leg of the 1 kΩ resistor in the same row as Black (so Black and that leg touch electrically).
+- Put the other leg of the resistor in the row that lines up with #13 on the T-Cobbler (GPIO13).
+Make sure it’s the same side of the trench as the label.
+- Capacitor 0.1 µF from #13 row → any GND row:
+- One leg of the cap into the #13 row.
+- The other leg into a GND row (you can use the same GND row you used for White).
 ```
-L1 ── 1kΩ ──> (row of #17)
+Black ── 1kΩ ──> (row of #13)
                    |
                  0.1µF
                    |
                  (GND row)
-F  ───────────────────────────────────────────────> (GND row)
+White  ───────────────────────────────────────────────> (GND row)
 ```
-## For the Hook
-Do this (Pi power OFF):
-- F → GND row on the Cobbler (not the rail):
-Find a T-Cobbler pin labeled GND.
-Put the F wire into the same 5-hole row as that GND pin (so F is directly on ground).
-Do not use the +/– rails for this step since you don’t have jumpers.
-- L1 + 1 kΩ → #17 row (inner rows only):
-- Pick any empty inner row (not the rails).
-Put L1 in one hole of that row.
-- Put one leg of the 1 kΩ resistor in the same row as L1 (so L1 and that leg touch electrically).
-- Put the other leg of the resistor in the row that lines up with #17 on the T-Cobbler (GPIO17).
-Make sure it’s the same side of the trench as the label.
-- Capacitor 0.1 µF from #17 row → any GND row:
-- One leg of the cap into the #17 row.
-- The other leg into a GND row (you can use the same GND row you used for F).

 ## For the Dial
-- Dial_B wire into the  GND row on the Cobbler
+- Blue wire into the  GND row on the Cobbler
 - Choose an empty inner row (not the long +/– rails).
-- Insert Dial_A into that row.
+- Insert Green into that row.
-- Insert one leg of a 1 kΩ resistor into that same row (so Dial_A and that resistor leg are tied together).
+- Insert one leg of a 1 kΩ resistor into that same row (so Green and that resistor leg are tied together).
-- Find #27 on the Cobbler
+- Find #20 (or any #number) on the Cobbler
-- Bend and insert the other leg of the resistor into the row that lines up with #27.
+- Bend and insert the other leg of the resistor into the row that lines up with #20 (or any #number).
 - Take a 0.1 µF (“104”) capacitor.
-- Put one leg in the #27 row.
+- Put one leg in the #20 row. - or any #number
 - Put the other leg in any GND row .

 ```
-Dial_B ────────────────────────────────> [GND row with a T-Cobbler GND pin]
+Blue ────────────────────────────────> [GND row with a T-Cobbler GND pin]

-Dial_A ──[1 kΩ]──> [#27 row on T-Cobbler]
+Green ──[1 kΩ]──> [#20 row on T-Cobbler]
                           │
                       [0.1 µF]
                           │